aka Frogmore Stew

 Potatoes smaller than this…we learned.

-I had this need to throw in a little somethin from garden…so a little jalapeño it is.
+I had this need to throw in a little something from garden (even if the lemons did come off my tree) …so a little jalapeño it is.

 & not leaving well enough alone, sprinkled a little creole seasoning in.
 This family likes spicy. 😀